Contrasting Reed’s (REED) and The Competition

-Reed’s (NYSE:REED – Get Rating) is one of 17 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
-We will compare Reed’s to related companies based on the strength of its earnings, risk, dividends, profitability, analyst recommendations, institutional ownership and valuation.
+Reed’s (NYSE:REED – Get Rating) is one of 17 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its peers?
+We will compare Reed’s to related businesses based on the strength of its earnings, risk, profitability, institutional ownership, dividends, analyst recommendations and valuation.

-35.8% of Reed’s shares are held by institutional investors.
-Comparatively, 35.1% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
-29.9% of Reed’s shares are held by company insiders.
-Comparatively, 13.3% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+35.8% of Reed’s shares are owned by institutional investors.
+Comparatively, 35.1% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
+29.9% of Reed’s shares are owned by company insiders.
+Comparatively, 13.3% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Profitability

-This table compares Reed’s and its competitors’ net margins, return on equity and return on assets.
+This table compares Reed’s and its peers’ net margins, return on equity and return on assets.

 |Net Margins